urnathan/joust/README.md

   * matchEol: The pattern is anchored to the end of the line.
   * matchLine: The pattern is anchored at both start & end.
   * matchSpace: Whitespace must match exactly.
-  * xfail: The pattern is xfailed -- expected to fail.
+  * xfail: The pattern is xfailed &mdash; expected to fail.

   Options are space or `,` separated.
 They may be preceded by `!` to turn the option off.  `matchLine` is equivalent to specifying both